-- 1. Computer use should be consistent with the mission of the College; and - 2.
-Computer users should respect the rights of other computer users.
+- Computer use should be consistent with the mission of the College; and - Computer users should respect the rights of other computer users.

-Access to the complete online policies and procedures is available on www.guamcc.edu under the About GCC tab (click on Board of Trustees).
+Students are also advised not to illegally download materials using GCC resources.
+Access to the complete online policies and procedures is available on guamcc.edu under the About GCC tab (click on Board of Trustees).